Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Introduction

+Parameter estimation is performed with simulation-based inference (SBI), also known as likelihood-free Bayesian inference~\cite{2020PNAS..11730055C, 2025arXiv250812939D}.
+Its application to GW data analysis has been demonstrated both in the frequency~\cite{2023PhRvD.108d4029C} and in the time~\cite{2024PhRvD.110h3010P} domain.
+In particular, our SBI framework extends the methodology of Ref.~\cite{2024PhRvD.110h3010P}, developed for time-domain ringdown analyses, to precessing templates with physical amplitude models.

 We compare a spin-aligned and a precessing ringdown model, assess their performance for two ringdown start times, and quantify the evidence for precession using Bayesian model comparison.
 Incorporating precession leads to modest but systematic shifts in the inferred binary parameters and QNM amplitudes.
-The ringdown alone does not provide strong evidence in favour of precession in GW190521.
-Overall, our findings demonstrate the viability of physics-informed precessing ringdown models and establish a foundation for future high signal--to--noise ratio studies of BH spectroscopy.
+The ringdown alone does not provide strong evidence in favor of precession in GW190521.
+Overall, our findings demonstrate the viability of physics-informed precessing ringdown models and establish a foundation for future high signal-to-noise ratio (SNR) studies of BH spectroscopy.